Overview of Requirements

 Full-time students may complete the MPHM degree in 1.5 years (excluding summers), but the program is designed to be pursued part-time and may be completed in 2-3 years.
 Many of the internships or individual projects are best suited for initiation and completion during the summer months.

 Courses are offered by in-person instruction and distance education options, including video-link between the Columbus and Wooster campuses of The Ohio State University.
-Some students may also be able to take courses via web connections with the university's AdobeConnect system, "CarmenConnect."
-Most of the core curriculum and some electives are offered as online classes.
+Some students may also bee able to take courses via web connections or Zoom.
+The core curriculum and several electives are offered as online classes.

 Applicants must have an earned baccalaureate degree from an accredited college or university by the expected date of entry, with a minimum grade point average of 3.0 or higher (4.0 scale) or the equivalent on another grading system on all previous undergraduate and graduate work.